Kaiju No. 8: Setting

 Kaiju No. 8 is set in a world in which monsters named kaiju regularly cause disasters.
-Japan has the highest rate of kaiju attacks in the world, therefore in order to combat them it establishes the Japanese Anti-Kaiju Defense Force (JAKDF).efn| (日本防衛隊, Nihon bōei-tai) Kaiju are assigned a "fortitude level"—a scale indicating their overall strength, and are classified as honju—more dangerous, stronger kaiju, and yoju—smaller kaiju that can accompany or sprout off from honju.
+Japan has the highest rate of kaiju attacks in the world, therefore in order to combat them it establishes the Japanese Anti-Kaiju Defense Force (JAKDF).
+(Note: (日本防衛隊, Nihon bōei-tai)) Kaiju are assigned a "fortitude level"—a scale indicating their overall strength, and are classified as honju—more dangerous, stronger kaiju, and yoju—smaller kaiju that can accompany or sprout off from honju.
 Kaiju that have high fortitude levels or abnormal characteristics are given a number as an identifier based on when they first appear, and are classified as daikaiju.

 Defense Force officers wear powered suits made from kaiju remains that grant them increased strength, speed, and durability.
 The suits have a total power output, measured in the form of a percentage (referred to as "unleashed combat power"), which varies from person to person (depending on their ability), with a maximum of 100%.
 The suits also influence how strong an officer's weapons are.

 Daikaiju remains are used to create stronger weapons named Numbers (ナンバーズ, Nanbāzu) that are named after the daikaiju they are made from, but only a select few can use them if they are deemed compatible.
 Numbers weapons are much stronger than regular suits and provide their users with special abilities.
 The Defense Force consists of field officers led by platoon leaders, with varying levels of unleashed combat power, and captains and vice-captains whose combat power exceeds 90% and who lead divisions.
 Field officers are supported by a team of operators who provide information on kaiju, and monitor the field officers' health and suit output.